sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ## FAILURES vs ERRORS:

-**Failure**: is the non-performance of the system or component, at random.
+**Failure**: is the non-performance of the system or component, AT RANDOM.
 Thus, it can be estimated from a pdf (probability density function).
 FAILURES ARE EVENTS.

-**Error**: is a systematic fault, thus a design flaw.
+**Error**: is a systematic fault, thus a design flaw, thus repetible.
 ERRORS ARE STATES.

 **Fault**: A fault is either a failure or an error.